cvetanov/stroop-effect/README.md

 # Stroop effect
 User-friendly application developed for testing [The Stroop Effect](https://en.wikipedia.org/wiki/Stroop_effect)

-This application is developed in order to achieve a simple stroop effect simulation and as part of my Introduction to Cognitive Science course.
+This application is developed in order to achieve a simple stroop effect simulation and as part of my Introduction to Cognitive Science course at the Faculty of Computer Science and Engineering in Skopje, Republic of Macedonia.

 It consists of two types of simulations:
 * Congruent, where the colour of the square and the name of the colour match
 * Incongruent, where the name of the colour written in the square is different than it's colour